Gentle-wave/hng_mobile_task_1/README.md

 A new Flutter project.
 no external packages was used unnecessarily. to run it the projects uses mini sdk version 19 and above. please takenote.
+A refresh button was added to the webpage view that can be used when necessary

 ## Getting Started